kmruiz/sonata/README.md

 #### Using the compiler

-We are providing a [a image scratch image with the static binary inside](Dockerfile) so you can run the compiler easily.
+We are providing [scratch image with the static binary inside](Dockerfile) so you can run the compiler easily.
 There is already a version in dockerhub so you don't need to build the compiler yourself or to prepare a development environment.

 Create a file in your current directory, named hello-world.sn, and write inside: